QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 ## Tilemap

 A tilemap is a map of tiles, and a tile is an image.
-You can have a Rectangular or a Isometric tilemap.
+You can have a Rectangular or an Isometric tilemap.
 This is a convenient way of creating 2D maps since

 * you create a palette